Contributor conventions

 as that user (a member of the seeded projektor workspace), and the islands load real data.

-Before opening a PR: pnpm lint, pnpm turbo type-check, pnpm --filter @projektor/api test, pnpm --filter @projektor/web test, and pnpm --filter @projektor/web build must all be green.
-CI runs exactly these.
+Before opening a PR: pnpm lint, pnpm turbo type-check, pnpm --filter @projektor/db test, pnpm --filter @projektor/api test:coverage, pnpm --filter @projektor/web test:coverage, pnpm --filter @projektor/web build, and pnpm --filter @projektor/docs build must all be green, and pnpm gen:docs must produce no diff.
+CI runs these plus the island API and design system convention checks (.github/workflows/ci.yml).

-Section titled “Git hooks (lefthook)”pnpm install runs prepare, which calls lefthook install and wires two hooks:
+Section titled “Git hooks (lefthook)”pnpm install runs prepare, which calls lefthook install and wires one hook:

 - pre-commit —

-pnpm turbo type-check(fast; leverages turbo’s cache, near-instant on unchanged packages),pnpm biome check --changed --no-errors-on-unmatched(lint, changed files only), and the island API convention check. - pre-push -
+pnpm turbo type-check(fast; leverages turbo’s cache, near-instant on unchanged packages) andpnpm biome check --changed --no-errors-on-unmatched(lint, changed files only).

-Bypass for WIP commits/pushes: pass --no-verify (or -n) to git:
+Bypass for WIP commits: pass --no-verify (or -n) to git:

 Fleet coordination protocol